-Drawing on her background in attachment theory, relational psychoanalysis and mindfulness based approaches, Dr. Sara Glazer has developed an integrative therapeutic method that utilizes hypnosis techniques within an interpersonal lens for relationship issues, grief, anxiety, issues surrounding pregnancy and those related to attention and hyperactivity.
+Drawing on her background in attachment theory, relational psychoanalysis and mindfulness based approaches, Dr. Sara Glazer has developed an integrative therapeutic method that utilizes hypnosis techniques within an interpersonal lens for insomnia, trauma, eating disorders, relationship issues, grief, anxiety, issues surrounding pregnancy and those related to attention and hyperactivity.
 She assists clients in exploring ways that their struggles relate to their self-perception and relationships with others, using hypnosis as a powerful tool for change.

 No items found.